-For both amateur and professional photographer, it is very important that they know the photo file type they are going to use in saving their work.
-Among the many types of photo file types, there are file formats that keep all the information of your photo like the raw format, although it perfect for editing in PC but, unfortunately, it can’t be displayed on the computer screen and it has a very big size.
-Another file types have different file sizes.
-Some of them are suitable for publishing on the net; others are suitable for printing on papers or another median.
+For both amateur and professional photographers, it is very important that they know the photo file type they are going to use in saving their work.
+Among the many types of photo file types, there are file formats that keep all the information of your photo like the raw format, although it is perfect for editing on PC, unfortunately, it can’t be displayed on the computer screen and it has a very big size.
+Other file types have different file sizes.
+Some of them are suitable for publishing on the net; others are suitable for printing on paper or another medium.

 Before starting to explain the photo file types, let us discuss some photo file terms.

 lossy compression reduces a file by permanently eliminating certain information, especially redundant information.
 When the file is uncompressed, only a part of the original information is still there (although the user may not notice it).
 For example, the JPEG image file, commonly used for photographs and other complex still images on the Web, is an image that has lossy compression.
 Using JPEG compression, the creator can decide how much loss to introduce and make a trade-off between file size and image quality.

 Every single bit of data that was originally in the file remains after the file is uncompressed.
 All of the information is completely restored.
 For example, the Graphics Interchange File (GIF) is an image format used on the Web that provides lossless compression.